ckRobinson/multi-column-markdown/README.md

         - Swapping to a different file and back will update the preview window and fix the render issue.

 ### Other
+- Opening large files can cause Obsidian to slow down and lag while the document is being parsed.

 - This plugin currently does not support Obsidian's new markdown editor preview rendering, but hopefully that can be added in the future.

 - The Obsidian API and this plugin are both still works in progress and both are subject to change.